 We calculated the following figures in December 2017.
-They are based on average annual premiums released by the Association of British Insurers, plus an average of 11% which is the generally accepted extra that most insurers are charging for monthly payments.
+They are based on average annual premiums released by the Association of British Insurers, plus an average of 11% which is the generally accepted extra that most insurers are charging for

 We must stress that these are average premiums, and since none of us are completely 'average' your own premiums may be a lot different from these.
 Premiums can increase substantially if you have convictions, drive a high insurance group car, have an occupation that the insurers don't like, or for many other reasons.
 You should thefore treat these figures as a bit of fun and nothing else.

-Will monthly payments cost me more?
+Will credit payments cost me more?

 For the real facts and figures, click here.

-Does it cost more to pay monthly?
+Does it cost more to pay by instalments?

 It is generally accepted that, at the moment (January 2017) most monthly payers will be charged an extra 11% over and above the basic premium.
 Our own calculated figure was a little higher at 13.9%.
 However, statistically, our sample was fairly small and it is possible that a far larger test could give different figures.

-Are there cheaper ways of paying monthly?
+Are there cheaper ways of paying?

 It is important to remember that the true APR is not 11% (if we accept the popular figure) because you would be paying off the initial sum gradually over the year.
 You are charged the full payment, including charges and interest, upfront, whereas a true APR is only payable on the outstanding balance, which after six months would be approximately half of the original sum.
 A flat rate of 11% is actually an APR of 19.7%.
 If our own calculated figure of 13.9% is correct, then that expands to an APR of 24.7%.
 So, if you can get a loan at less than these figures you are likely to save money; if you can get an interest-free credit card for a year then so much the better (provided that you keep up the payments religiously, and don't trigger a penalty, of course).